- What commercial auto insurance covers

 Commercial auto insurance costs an average of $147 per month, according to small business insurance broker Insureon.

-What is commercial auto insurance coverage?
+What is the minimum required renters insurance coverage?

 Why you need commercial auto insurance